khelina/T-cell-lineages-tracking/README.md

 ## 2. THE CONTENTS OF THIS REPOSITORY
-In this repository, you will find 3 folders: DeepKymoTracker (full version), DeepKymoTracker, which is a short version,  and MODELS.
+In this repository, you will find 3 folders: **DeepKymoTracker (full version)**, **DeepKymoTracker**, which is a short version,  and **MODELS**.
-In the **MODEL**S folder, you will find the Python code that was used for training deep learning models utilized in DeepKymoTracker and samples of training data for each neural network.
+In the **MODELS** folder, you will find the Python code that was used for training deep learning models utilized in DeepKymoTracker and samples of training data for each neural network.
 The **DeepKymoTracker** folder contains the code for building lineage trees for T-cell movies containing from 1 to 5 cells in each frame.
-The purpose of creating this short version was to demonstrate how the specialized trackers described in the paper (Tracker-1, ..., Tracker-5) work.
+The purpose of creating this short version was to demonstrate how the specialized trackers described in the paper https://www.biorxiv.org/content/10.1101/2024.02.28.582654v1 (Tracker-1, ..., Tracker-5) work.
 To start tracking, run GUI_execute.py.
 The remaining files contain helper functions.
 The **DeepKymoTracker (full version)** folder contains the code for the bigger version of the software which consists of 5 pages (windows): Pages 1-2 are designed for formatting and preparing movies for processing, Page 3 is for automatic tracking and manual correction of tracking errors (it coincides with the shorter version of the algorithm described above), Page 4 is for manual correction of segmentation errors, Page 5 is for visualization of the results (such as the cells areas, circularities, etc.).
 The main file is GUI_final.py, and the remaining files contain helper functions.
 The full version of DeepKymoTracker is capable of tracking any number of cells as it uses Tracker-1-general, CNN described in the paper.